Doctoral Internship in Health Service Psychology

 APA (CoA) Accredited Doctoral Internship in Clinical Psychology (one year)

-Welcome to the Hennepin Healthcare Psychology Internship Program.
-We appreciate your interest in our internship program, which is accredited by the Commission on Accreditation (CoA) of the American Psychological Association (APA) and we hope that you will find the following information useful as you search for prospective internship programs.
+The Psychology Internship Program is accredited by the Commission on Accreditation (CoA) of the American Psychological Association (APA).
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation American Psychological Association

 Phone: 202-336-5979 | Email: [email protected] | Website: www.apa.org/ed/accreditation

 The Psychology Internship Program offers both Adult and Child tracks.
 Our setting offers interns the opportunity to work with an ethnically, culturally, and socioeconomically diverse patient population.
 In addition, being part of a large teaching hospital and Level I Trauma Center provides our interns many unique training experiences.

 We believe that a good match between the intern and the internship program is essential.
 While we emphasize a strong foundation in assessment, consultation, and intervention, we also strive to individualize the internship experience.

 We offer four internship positions usually distributed with two interns in each track.
 Only students from APA-accredited or CPA-accredited graduate programs are considered.
 Preference is given to applicants from graduate programs in clinical and school psychology, though graduate students from counseling programs, with an interest in pursuing more clinically oriented training, also will be considered.
 These are one year, full-time positions with the expectation of 2000 training hours.